You have goals for the year and a to-do list for today, but nothing in between

 What is the real difference between short term and long term planning?

 Short-term planning covers actions for the next 1 to 30 days and focuses on execution.
 Long-term planning sets direction and milestones for 1 to 5 or more years.
 The critical difference is not the timeline but the thinking each demands: short-term planning is tactical and concrete; long-term planning is strategic and directional.
+The critical link between them is the planning layer most people skip: quarterly objectives and monthly focus areas that translate multi-year vision into executable weekly and daily steps.

 Short term vs long term planning isn’t about timelines on a spreadsheet.
 The real difference is in the thinking each demands, the decisions each informs, and what breaks when you do one without the other.